neo-brakus/TypeTestCpp/README.md

 # TypeTest++

-This is a typing test with randomly generated c++ syntax words and if you select the expressions options you will get some randomm expressions which are made up of the most commonly used variable names and some random arithmetics.
+This is a typing test with randomly generated c++ syntax.
+If you select the expressions options you will get random expressions made up of commonly used variable names.
 The project is made using React.
 You can check the websites functionality here https://neo-brakus.github.io/TypeTestCpp/